 Stevie Nicks biography

-Singer, songwriter.
-Born Stephanie Lynn Nicks on May 26th, 1948, at Good Samaritan Hospital in Phoenix, Arizona.
+Singer and songwriter Stephanie Lynn Nicks was born on May 26, 1948, at Good Samaritan Hospital in Phoenix, Arizona.
 Her adopted moniker, Stevie, reportedly came from her childhood pronunciation of "Stephanie" as "tee-dee."
 Stephanie's mother, Barbara, was a homemaker and father Jess Nicks, a corporate executive, first met at Arizona State University.
 They became college sweethearts, and the couple married in 1947.

 The tight-knit Nicks clan included Stevie's paternal grandfather, Aaron Nicks, a would-be country star.
 Grandfather Nicks handcrafted a guitar for young Stevie and taught her well-known selections from the country music cannon.
 By the time she was five years old, Stevie was gigging with him at local gin mills.
 Around this time her brother, Christopher, was born.